 Set forth below are the present directors and executive officers of the Company.
-Except as set forth below, there are no other persons who have been nominated or chosen to become directors nor are there any other persons who have been chosen to become executive officers.
+Except as set forth below, there are no other persons who have been nominated or chosen to become directors, nor are there any other persons who have been chosen to become executive officers.
 Other than as set forth below, there are no arrangements or understandings between any of the directors, officers and other persons pursuant to which such person was selected as a director or an officer.

-Name Age Position Since Bill G. Williams 81 Chairman of the Board, Chief Executive Officer 2015 Gerald Easterling 68 President, Secretary, Director 2015 Scott Stubblefield 45 Director of Sales and Marketing 2015 William Delgado 57 Treasurer, Chief Financial Officer, Director 2014
+Name Age Position Since Bill G. Williams 83 Chairman of the Board, Chief Executive Officer 2015 Gerald Easterling 70 President, Secretary, Director 2015 William Delgado 59 Treasurer, Chief Financial Officer, Director 2014